alishasingh06/CODSOFT/README.md

 # CODSOFT
-This repository is made to upload all the tasks done under the Tech Internship done at CodSoft.
+This repository is made to upload all the tasks done under the Programming Internship done at CodSoft.
+It contains the following programs:
+1.
+2.
+3.